-At Weinberger Law Group, our attorneys are dedicated to supporting the needs of the LGBT (Lesbian, Gay, Bi-Sexual, and Transgender) community.
+At Weinberger Divorce & Family Law Group, our attorneys are dedicated to supporting the needs of the LGBTQIA+ (Lesbian, Gay, Bi-Sexual, and Transgender) community.
 We understand that couples pursuing a same-sex marriage, civil union, or domestic partnership can face unique challenges — and have unique needs.
 Our attorneys have extensive experience in meeting the needs of non-traditional couples and families, and we are committed to staying on the leading edge of this rapidly evolving area of law.

 Same-Sex Marriage in New Jersey